 Lemon juice can both hurt and help male fertility, depending on how it is used.
-The nutrients in this juice -- including vitamin C and thiamin -- may boost fertility, although applying it directly to sperm may have deleterious effects.
-Do not consume lemon juice to treat male infertility without consulting your health-care provider.
+The nutrients in this juice — including vitamin C and folate — may boost fertility, although applying it directly to sperm may have deleterious effects.
+Do not consume lemon juice to treat male infertility without consulting your health care provider.

 About Male Fertility

-The Mayo Clinic reports that 15 percent of couples are unable to conceive a child because one or both of them experience fertility problems.
+The National Institutes of Health reports that up to 15 percent of couples are unable to conceive a child after one year of trying.
+In one-third of cases, the issue with infertility is related to the man.
 Male infertility may occur for any number of reasons, including damage to or malformation of the testicles, malformed sperm, small amounts of sperm, infections that attack sperm, tumors and hormonal imbalances.
 Diet may also influence the quality of sperm.

 Vitamin C is an antioxidant, helping to prevent or reduce damage to cells in the body.
 Getting adequate amounts of vitamin C through lemon juice and other foods in the diet may improve male fertility.
 According to the U.S. Department of Agriculture, 1 fluid ounce of lemon juice provides almost 12 milligrams of vitamin C. Seminal plasma, or fluid that mixes with sperm during ejaculation, contains a high concentration of vitamin C. According to a study published in 2016 by the International Journal of Reproductive BioMedicine, infertile men often have decreased levels of antioxidants in their semen.
 Increased consumption of vitamin C can help prevent damage to sperm cells by increasing the amount of antioxidants in semen.